The Surface Phone is the stuff of smartphone legend, with rumors of the device dating back to 2012.

 Microsoft Surface Phone release date

-The Surface Phone has been rumored for literally years and we’re still not completely certain it even exists, but lately the number of rumors has grown, suggesting that if it does exist it could be coming soon.
+The Surface Phone has been rumored for literally years and we’re still not completely certain it even exists, but the rumors keep on coming.

-But maybe not that soon, as according to the Commercial Times, Microsoft is working with Pegatron to begin trial production of the phone, with an announcement set for sometime in 2017.
-But they add that the Surface Phone will hit stores in either 2017 or early 2018, suggesting that even if it does arrive in 2017, it won’t do so until the tail end of the year.
+The phone itself may not be arriving all that soon though, as according to the Commercial Times, Microsoft is working with Pegatron to begin trial production of the phone, with an announcement set for sometime in 2017.
+But they add that the Surface Phone will hit stores in either 2017 or early 2018, suggesting that even if it does arrive this year, it won’t do so until the tail end of the year.

-TechRadar’s take: Surface Phone rumors are still fairly thin on the ground and we’ve been hearing about it for years, so we’d be surprised if it actually arrives before late 2017.
+TechRadar’s take: Surface Phone rumors are still fairly thin on the ground and we’ve been hearing about it for years, so we’d be surprised if it actually arrives before 2018.

 Microsoft Surface Phone screen